harshitjain-2605/Credit-Card-Fraud-Detection/README.md

 ---

-## 🗄 SQL-Based Analysis
+## 🗄 SQL-Based Business Analysis

-SQL was used to perform business-oriented transaction analysis and identify fraud-related trends.
+SQL was used to perform transaction-level business analysis and identify fraud-related trends.

 Example analyses included: